 - Make sure you do not exceed the recommended ﬂow of water through the unit.
-If you send the pond water through too fast, it will reduce the exposure time to the light, thereby reducing the ability of the light to kill the algae.
+If you send the pond water through too fast, it will reduce the exposure time to the light, thereby reducing the light’s ability to kill the algae.
 You may need to install a bypass on the unit.
 This will allow you to control how much water is traveling through the unit.
 The proper water ﬂow is very important.

 - Make sure you have proper circulation in your pond.
 Is all the pond water circulating together?
 If you have dead areas in your pond where the water seldom moves, those areas will tend to grow algae.
 As this water slowly migrates into the pond, it will cloud the rest of the water.